darwin-dcsa/darwin-dcsa.github.io/content/meet-the-dcsa.md

          dcsa_families@darwin.cam.ac.uk<br/>
          Ben RUDD (he/him) <br/>
         <p align="justify">
 Hi!
-I’m Ben Rudd.
-I was an English teacher for many years and have returned to Cambridge for my PhD in Education.
-I am currently a second year who is looking at ways educators might use material referents to help students improve narrative awareness in creative writing and literary analysis.
-I live in Darwin accommodation with my partner Rachel, who is a digital media sociologist, and my daughter Eve, who is a toddler.
-Outside of my studies, I enjoy reading contemporary literature, quizzing, and playing guitar.
+I’m Ryota, an MPhil student in Planning, Growth and Regeneration, which means I study urban planning.
+Before coming to Cambridge, I worked for the Japanese government for several years.
+I live in a Darwin accommodation with my wife Hina, and our toddler son, Moto.
+Outside of my studies, I enjoy spending time with my family, exploring parks and museums, or discovering new activities for children in Cambridge.
+As a coffee enthusiast, I’m always on the lookout for good spots in the city.
 <br><br>

 The Families Officer is responsible for representing and furthering the needs of students with families - those with partners and/or children of all ages.
 They work to involve students with families in college events and organise events aimed at these students.
 See the <a href="{{site.baseurl | absolute_url}}/documents/booklet_families.pdf">families guide</a> for lots of useful information.